 The fence is part of a KES 42 million Mackinnon Road Community Environment Management project including afforestation, water provision and electric fencing.
 The bulk of the project funds (KES 23 million) was spent on the fence.

 The project has been funded by the Danish Development Fund (DANIDA) through the Community Development Trust Fund (CDTF) and contributions from the Kinango Constituency Development Fund (CDF) and The International Committee for the Development of Peoples (CISP).
 The Kenya Wildlife Service (KWS) provided technical support.

-The PS asked the local administration and the police to join hands with KWS rangers to stop vandalism of the fence as this will reverse the gains made in resolving a long standing human-wildlife conflict.
+The PS asked the local administration and the police to join hands with KWS rangers to stop the vandalism of the fence as this will reverse the gains made in resolving a long-standing human-wildlife conflict.

 The Tsavo fence is currently being maintained by the community but they cannot keep up with the high rate of vandalism which is making the maintenance expensive.